 12. Listen to some music

-Hans Christian Andersen once said, “Where words fail, music speaks.”
+Hans Christian Andersen is credited with saying, “Where words fail, music speaks.”

 Putting on some tunes sometimes gets me thinking about memories from the last time I heard that song.
 It is a good way for me to infuse emotion into my text.
 Lyrics can sometimes be great writing prompts too.

-All of these tips can be summed up in two words: observe and relax.
+All of these tips can be summed up in two concepts: observe and take a break.

 Observing people and places, looking around and listening to sounds and conversations–this is how we find ideas, themes, and characters to write about.

-Allowing ourselves to relax is how we are able to recognize and use those ideas.
+Allowing ourselves to take a break and rest is how we are able to recognize and use those ideas.